litejs/zip/README.md

 ==========

 Lightweight (~1.3KB) ZIP file creator for Browser and Node.js.
 No dependencies.
-Uses the CompressionStream API when available; otherwise will generate uncompressed ZIP.
+Uses the CompressionStream API if available; otherwise uses provided deflater or creates an uncompressed ZIP.

 createZip(files [, options] [, callback])